-Priority 13 - Aged and end-of-life care
+Priority 16 - Aged and end-of-life care

-It is clear that government investment in aged and end-of-life care is urgently needed.
+It is clear that more investment in aged and end-of-life care is urgently needed.
 All people deserve the dignity and comfort of high-quality health services as they age and reach the end of their lives.

-Culturally appropriate services must also be provided to First Nations Queenslanders as a priority, given the inequity of access for these communities relative to non-Indigenous Queenslanders.
+Culturally appropriate services must also be provided to First Nations Queenslanders as a priority given the inequity of access for these communities relative to non-Indigenous Queenslanders.
 This means palliative and end-of-life care for First Nations patients must not only be culturally safe but enable community members to die with dignity on country.

-As stated, while the \$171 million investment in palliative care services in the 2022-23 Queensland Budget was welcome, it is unclear what programs have been supported and how much remaining funding is yet to be allocated.
-As a priority, the Government must ensure all unallocated funds are reinvested in end-of-life care with a focus on expanding service provision in First Nations communities.
+As stated, whilst the \$171 million investment in palliative care services in the 2022-23 Queensland Budget was welcome, it is unclear what programs have been supported and how much remaining funding is yet to be allocated.
+As a priority, the incoming government must ensure all unallocated funds are reinvested in end-of-life care with a focus on expanding service provision in First Nations communities.

-The Budget must also allow for increased investment in aged care, particularly to support general practitioners and other doctors who continue to dedicate themselves to these patients despite woefully inadequate funding by both the Queensland and Australian Governments.
+Funding allocations must also allow for increased investment in aged care, particularly to support general practitioners and other doctors who continue to dedicate themselves to these patients despite woefully inadequate funding by both the Queensland and Australian Governments.
 Likewise, we reiterate our calls for increased palliative care funding and policy reforms including:

-- an increase in the palliative care eligibility access period for all services from three months to 12 months; - an independent review of the rural and remote communitybased palliative care services awarded by tender under the Palliative and End-of-Life Care Strategy in May 2022; - permanent funding of the Specialist Palliative Care in Aged Care (SPACE) Project; - expansion of the Medical Aids Subsidy Scheme (MASS) to include the last 12 months of life (not six months); - removal of the requirement for a palliative care specialist to confirm prognoses to improve access to MASS; and - more support and investment in our community-based workforce to reduce demand on overburdened public hospital specialist palliative care services.
+- an independent review of the rural and remote community-based palliative care services awarded by tender under the Palliative and End-of-Life Care Strategy in May 2022 - permanent funding of the Specialist Palliative Care in Aged Care (SPACE) Project - expansion of the Medical Aids Subsidy Scheme (MASS) to include the last 12 months of life (not 6 months) - removal of the requirement for a palliative care specialist to confirm prognoses to improve access to MASS and - more support and investment in our community-based workforce to reduce demand on overburdened public hospital specialist palliative care services.